rjmeats/DailyRainfall/Notes/Wrong_Day.md

 # Daily Rainfall forms and 'Wrong Day' reporting

-This note looks at aspects of the 'Wrong Day' scenario, where an observer doesn't follow the normal convention for assigning daily rainfall measurements to a particular day on the Daily Rainfall form.
-It is based on articles and instructions in [British Rainfall annuals](https://digital.nmla.metoffice.gov.uk/index.php?name=SO_29627928-7fb1-43b2-b7ad-f63509127917) and samples from a few of the ['DRain' PDF volumes](https://digital.nmla.metoffice.gov.uk/index.php?name=SO_9903efdf-7f99-4cae-a723-8b3f426eea20) scanned rainfall sheets in the Met Office Online Archive.
+This note looks at aspects of the 'Wrong Day' situation, where an observer did not follow the normal convention for assigning daily rainfall measurements to a particular day on the Daily Rainfall form.
+The note is based on articles and instructions in [British Rainfall annuals](https://digital.nmla.metoffice.gov.uk/index.php?name=SO_29627928-7fb1-43b2-b7ad-f63509127917) and samples from a few of the ['DRain' PDF volumes](https://digital.nmla.metoffice.gov.uk/index.php?name=SO_9903efdf-7f99-4cae-a723-8b3f426eea20) scanned rainfall sheets in the Met Office Online Archive.

 ## Contents